 Players will not be able to use non-compliant helmets.
 Refusal to wear a complying helmet when instructed to do so by the umpires will incur penalties, up to forfeiting the match.
 Details of the QC helmet playing rules are in the document linked below.

 MSW Junior cricketers playing Stage 2 and Stage 3 cricket must wear a helmet at all times when batting and wicket keeping.
 (Junior players are not permitted to field in close, so this aspect of the new helmet rules does not apply.)
 Stage 1 cricketers (playing soft ball cricket) are strongly encouraged to wear a helmet while batting and keeping.
-For the 2019-20 season, the use of British Standard compliant helmets is recommended but not mandatory, but from the 2020-21 season onward, MSW will mandate the use of BS-compliant helmets.
+From the 2024-25 season onward, MSW will mandate the use of BS-compliant helmets.

 The new playing condition means that many junior and senior players will need to upgrade their current helmets with new gear that meets the new standards.